 In the recent Monthly Economic review, the finance ministry struck a note of caution on the twin deficit problem.
 Many of our readers like to know about the twin deficit problem.
 Whenever a country faces an increased fiscal deficit and current account deficit at the same time, it is known as the twin deficit problem of a country.

 Let us discuss here the problems tangled in deficit financing and current account deficit. we are discussing here why India stares at a twin deficit problem.

-An excess of estimated expenditure over the estimated revenue over a specific period of time is known as fiscal deficit.
+An excess of estimated expenditure over the estimated revenue over a specific period of time is known as a fiscal deficit.
 The term deficit financing is generally referred to as a technique used by a government to manage the ‘Fiscal Deficit’ in the budgetary situation.

 Often, the levels of outlay laid down are of an order which cannot be met only by taxation and borrowing from the public.
-Governments across the world normally resort to cover the deficit (the gap between excess of expenditure over revenue) by borrowing from the public through the sale of bonds, disinvestment of the Government’s stake in public sector enterprises, by printing new money, etc. Thus the deficit financing helps the government to achieve its target much earlier than it can be achieved in the normal course.
+Governments across the world normally resort to covering the deficit (the gap between excess expenditure over revenue) by borrowing from the public through the sale of bonds, disinvestment of the Government’s stake in public sector enterprises, printing new money, etc. Thus the deficit financing helps the government to achieve its target much earlier than it can be achieved in the normal course.

 Why deficit Financing is essential?

 There are some situations when deficit financing becomes absolutely essential.
 They are;

 - To meet the financial requirement of the government during emergencies like war.
 (However, deficit financing undertaken by a government for covering war-cost is construed as an unproductive expenditure).